HoNamDuong/.dotfiles/docs/DUAL.md

 `efibootmgr` is a userspace application used to modify the UEFI Boot Manager.

     pacman -S grub efibootmgr os-prober

+Mount the boot partition (the one we created in windows, `nvme0n1p1` in my case)

     mkdir -p /boot/efi
     mount /dev/nvme0n1p1 /boot/efi